 Dwelling Unit Name: Name of dwelling unit or any other identifying name.

-SC System Identification or Name: Name of the Space Conditioning (SC) System or any other identifying name.
+SC System Identification or Name: Name of the space conditioning (SC) system or any other identifying name.

-SC System Location or Area Served: Zone, or area, served by the Space Conditioning (SC) System.
+SC System Location or Area Served: Zone, or area, served by the space conditioning (SC) system.

 Exemption from HERS Verification: Section 150.2(b)1E